WebexCC-SA/LAB-1251/docs/lab07_CallQueues.md

 - Paw Pet Supply Solutions desire their telephone system configured in a certain way:

-    * HQ main number routed to a Sales Queue, with welcome message, confort message and music on hold.
+    * Support number routed to a Queue, with welcome message, confort message and music on hold.
     * This number at night is routed to the After Hours Voicemail Group
     * When there is more than 15 callers inside the queue, route calls to the voicemail group
     * If all agents are not available, or unreachable send calls to Voicemail Group